Agency Profile

 Forest Management

 Many forest types in Colorado regenerate through large-scale disturbance – primarily insects, disease and wildfire.
-However, the proximity of people, homes and communities to many of these forests means a catastrophic wildfire or pestepidemic could put the public at greater risk, making forest management even more critical.
+However, the proximity of people, homes and communities to many of these forests means a catastrophic wildfire or insect outbreak could put the public at greater risk, making forest management even more critical.

 Forest management can improve the resiliency of our forests and help protect our water supplies.
-The CSFS collaborates with communities, landowners, recreational organizations and other agencies to improve forest health, reduce insect impacts, and promote healthy and diverse forests for present and future generations.
+The CSFS collaborates with communities, landowners and partners to improve forest health, reduce insect impacts, and promote healthy and diverse forests for present and future generations.

 Wildfire Mitigation Resources

-As the state lead for the Fire Adapted Communities® and Firewise Communities/USA® programs, the CSFS provides a variety of resources to proactively address risks in the wildland-urban interface.
+As the lead in Colorado for the Fire Adapted Communities® and Firewise USA® programs, the CSFS provides a variety of resources to proactively address wildfire risk in the wildland-urban interface.
 These resources include:

-- Guidance in developing Community Wildfire Protection Plans
+- Support in developing Community Wildfire Protection Plans

-- Publications offering science-based guidelines on home construction and fuels reduction to help landowners prioritize fire mitigation actions and reduce the risk of losing their homes during a wildfire
+- Publications offering science-based guidelines on home hardening, defensible space and and fuels reduction to help residents prioritize fire mitigation actions and reduce the risk of losing their homes during a wildfire

 To help landowners and communities assess wildfire risk, the CSFS developed the Colorado Forest Atlas, which contains web-mapping tools that provide access to statewide wildfire risk assessment information.
-Through the Colorado Forest Atlas, wildfire mitigation/prevention planners and interested residents can generate maps and download data and reports highlighting areas that may benefit from focused mitigation efforts.
+Through the Colorado Forest Atlas, wildfire mitigation and prevention planners and interested residents can generate maps and download data and reports highlighting areas that may benefit from focused mitigation efforts.

 Urban & Community Forestry

 The CSFS is available to help communities with their tree planting and care needs.
-Specific community forestry programs include coordinating Tree City USA®, Tree Campus USA® and Arbor Day events.
+Specific community forestry programs include coordinating Tree City USA®, Tree Campus HIgher Education® and Arbor Day events.

 The CSFS also addresses invasive species planning and response, and tree inventories and management plans.